underscoreio/essential-interpreters/src/pages/untyped/other-data-types.md

 ## Other Data Types

 We'll now extend our interpreter to include some simple string operations.
-In doing so we'll see why we call this an untyped interpreter.
+This will require two changes to our interpreter

+- we have to use a more complex representation of values, which can now be numbers or strings; and
+- we have to allow the possibility of evaluation resulting in an error.

-We'll first create an algebraic data type to represent values in our programs.
+We'll first create an algebraic data type to represent the two types of values in our programs.

 ```scala
 sealed trait Value